browninstitute/reefsource-showcase-2017/_site/README.md

 If you are familiar with editing static websites and using Github, feel free to edit this template in the text editor of your choice.

 If you haven't gone through this process before, I recommend using [Prose](http://prose.io/), a text editor that hooks into your Github account and is particularly great for editing Jekyll sites.

-Authorize Prose for your Github account, then find and click into your project repo.
+Visit the [Prose website](http://prose.io/) and authorize it for your Github account, then find and click into your project repo.

 The main sections for the site can be found in the `pages` folder.
 They are written in Markdown, a flexible and fun markup language.
 If you are unfamiliar with using Markdown syntax, [this guide](https://daringfireball.net/projects/markdown/syntax) from Daring Fireball is particularly useful.

-Once you edit the page in prose, you can click the save button on the right of the page to commit the changes straight to your web page.
+Once you edit the page in Prose, you can click the save button on the right of the page to commit the changes straight to your web page.

 ## Editing the sticky sidebar content